Toggle: English / Spanish

 What to Expect at the Emergency Room

-It should be possible to separate the skin that is stuck together, as long as the material was not swallowed.
+It should be possible to separate the skin that is stuck together, as long as the substance was not swallowed.
 Most eyelids separate on their own in 1 to 4 days.

 If this substance is stuck to the eyeball itself (not the eyelids), you can damage the surface of the eye if it is not removed by an experienced eye doctor.
-Corneal ulcers and permanent vision problems have been reported.
+Sores on the cornea and permanent vision problems have been reported.

 Anderson AC.
 Ocular toxicology.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
-Philadelphia, PA: Saunders Elsevier; 2007:chap 15.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 15.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.